MoiraeSoftware/moiraesoftware.github.com/source/_posts/2012-07-07-the-lurking-horror.markdown

                            return Some(res) }
 {% endcodeblock %}

-You can see here that an async workflow is declared that first pattern matches on `x.scanInbox`, passing in the predicate scan function `f` and 0.
+You can see here that an [async workflow][AsyncWorkflows] is declared that first pattern matches on `x.scanInbox`, passing in the predicate scan function `f` and 0.
 If `None` is returned then there is no match and the recursive function `scan` is returned.
 This time the function `x.scanArrivals` is be called, again passing in the predicate function `f`.

-* An interesting point to note is that each message that arrives that doesn't match the predicate `f` resets the  timer `let! ok = waitOne(timeout)`, that means that any number of trivial messages that arrive keep the `x.TryScan` function running.
+* An interesting point to note, is that each message that arrives that doesn't match the predicate `f` resets the  timer: `let! ok = waitOne(timeout)`, this means that any number of trivial messages that arrive keep the `x.TryScan` function running.
 This was also  mentioned by Jon Harrop in a Stackoverflow question entitled [How to use TryScan in F# properly][Stackoverflow].
-Jon also mentions locking which I will address in the scanArrivals section below.
+Jon also mentions locking which I will address in the `scanArrivals` section below.

 So what's the difference between `scanArrivals` and `scanInbox`?

-`scanInbox` operates on the `inboxStore` which you might remember is a `List<T>` type and `scanArrivals` operates on the `arrivals` which is the `Queue<T>` type.
-The big difference between these two is that messages that first arrive in the Mailbox get sent to the arrivals queue first and when messages are not matched by the predicate function `f` they are added to the `inboxStore` hence the need to always check the `inboxStore` before the `arrivals` queue otherwise previously unmatched scan messages would not be processed correctly.
+`scanInbox` operates on the `inboxStore` which you might recall is a `List<T>` type, whereas `scanArrivals` operates on `arrivals` which is a `Queue<T>` type.
+The big difference between these two is that as messages first arrive in the Mailbox they end up in the arrivals queue first, and when messages are not matched by the predicate function `f` they are added to the `inboxStore`, hence the need to always check the `inboxStore` before the `arrivals` queue otherwise previously unmatched scan messages would not be processed correctly.

 ##scanArrivals / scanArrivalsUnsafe
 Lets look at the `x.scanArrivals` function, it's just a lock construct around the `x.scanArrivals` function.
-This leads to an important point; the scan function is operating under a lock, effectively what this means is that user code is executed under the lock and you never know what is going to happen in the user code if they hold onto the scan operation for any length of time then there will be significant blocking at the normal receive mechanism into the queue will be backed up due to the lock which also uses the same lock `syncRoot` when receiving.
+This leads to an important point, the scan function is operating under a lock, which effectively means that end user code is also executed under the lock and if you hold onto the lock for any length of time then there will be significant blocking of the normal receive mechanism due to it also using the same lock when receiving.

 {% codeblock lang:fsharp %}
 member x.scanArrivalsUnsafe(f) =